microsoft/BotBuilder-V3/bot-framework-faq.md

 ## What does the Bot Directory provide to developers?
 How does it work?

-The [Bot Directory] (http://bots.botframework.com) is a publicly accessible list of all the bots registered with Bot Connector.
+The [Bot Directory](http://bots.botframework.com) is a publicly accessible list of all the bots registered with Bot Connector.
 Each Bot has its own contact card which includes the bot name, publisher, description, and the channels on which it is available.
 Your users can tap in to view details on any bot, try your bot using the web chat control and add the bot to any channels on which it is configured.
 Bot cards also provide a way for users to report abuse as well.

 The Bot Directory includes featured bots and is searchable to aid discovery.
 Developers can choose whether or not to list their bot in the directory during bot registration.

 ## How do I get my bot in the featured list in the Bot Directory?

 For now, presence in the featured list is determined by the Bot Framework team.
-If you think your bot should be featured feel free to provide that [feedback] (http://feedback.botframework.com).
+If you think your bot should be featured feel free to provide that [feedback](http://feedback.botframework.com).

 ## What is the roadmap for Bot Framework?

-We are excited to provide initial availability of the Bot Framework at [/build 2016] (http://build.microsoft.com/) and plan to continuously improve the framework with additional tools, samples, and channels.
+We are excited to provide initial availability of the Bot Framework at [/build 2016](http://build.microsoft.com/) and plan to continuously improve the framework with additional tools, samples, and channels.
 Bot Builder is an open source SDK hosted on GitHub and we look forward to the contributions of the community at large.
-[Feedback] (http://feedback.botframework.com) as to what you’d like to see is welcome.
+[Feedback](http://feedback.botframework.com) as to what you’d like to see is welcome.

 ## How does Microsoft Bot Framework compare with other bot development tools?